 - Does the doctor work as part of a larger cancer treatment center?

-- Does the doctor participate in clinical trials?
+- Does the doctor participate in clinical trials or can they refer you to clinical trials?

 - Is there a person in the doctor's office who can help set up appointments and tests, offer suggestions for managing side effects, and provide emotional support?